elsartz/portfolio/README.md

 An alternative way to show your work with simplicity.

-Get into the point by presenting your work making only a few changes (too match with your work of course :)
+Get into the point by presenting your work making only a few changes (to match with your work of course :)

 You can make your demonstration on screen or even to print it as a PDF and all of that for **Free!**